Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 It should be clear from the below image how much control you have with the Nova Delay:

-Here are the main reasons why the Nova Delay is the best delay pedal when it comes to precision:
+Here are the main reasons why the Nova Delay is the best delay pedal when it comes to precision and using presets:

 - LED display to set a specific delay time in milliseconds or BPM (maximum delay time is 2290ms)